 Fortunately, our tests also uncovered several high-quality products offering exceptionally good value.
 One of these yielded more than 20,000 mcg of allicin -- a measure of garlic strength -- for just 10 cents a day.

 You must join to get the full test results, quality ratings, and comparisons for 10 products selected by ConsumerLab.com for testing and for one product which passed our voluntary quality certification testing.
-In this comprehensive report, you'll discover:
+In this comprehensive review, you'll discover:

 - Which products failed or passed our tests and why.